the-house-of-wisdom/house-of-wisdom/README.md

 ## Architecture

-House of Wisdom employs a modular architecture to ensure scalability, maintainability, and extensibility:
+House Of Wisdom employs a modular architecture to ensure scalability, maintainability, and extensibility:

 - **Backend:**
   Developed in Python with Django, the backend handles core application logic, authentication, and serves RESTful endpoints using DRF.